-Dr. Gleave is a co-leader of Project 3 (Targeting SEMA3C in Castration Resistant Prostate Cancer) of the PNW Prostate Cancer SPORE.
-Dr. Gleave also serves as the Executive Director of the Vancouver Prostate Centre, the Chief Executive Officer of PC-TRIADD, a Distinguished Professor in the Department of Urologic Sciences at UBC, and the BC Leadership Chair in Prostate Cancer Research.
-Dr. Gleave is a clinician-scientist and urologic surgeon.
-His major research focus involves the study of cellular and molecular mechanisms mediating progression of prostate cancer to its lethal stage of androgen independence, and use of this information to develop integrated multimodality therapies that specifically target these mechanisms.
+Martin Gleave is co-leader of Project 3 (Targeting SEMA3C in Castration Resistant Prostate Cancer) of the PNW Prostate Cancer SPORE, and is a member of the SPORE Executive Committee.
+He also serves as the Executive Director of the Vancouver Prostate Centre, the Chief Executive Officer of PC-TRIADD, a Distinguished Professor in the Department of Urologic Sciences at UBC, and the BC Leadership Chair in Prostate Cancer Research.
+Dr. Gleave is a clinician-scientist and urologic surgeon, and his major research focus involves the study of cellular and molecular mechanisms mediating progression of prostate cancer to its lethal stage of androgen independence, and use of this information to develop integrated multimodality therapies that specifically target these mechanisms.
 Dr. Gleave established a role for clusterin as a cancer-related cell survival protein involved in treatment resistance and developed an inhibitor, designated OGX-011, which improved efficacy of hormone- and chemo-therapies in prostate and other cancer models.
 He is the scientific founder of OncoGenex Pharmaceuticals Inc.

 John L. Gore, MD